 Mr. Ince has extensive experience in creating and managing businesses throughout the Caribbean and Central America regions.
-He co-founded Prism Services, a payments and operations outsourcing company and continues to sit on the Prism board.
-He also serves on the Boards of Republic Bank Ltd and Productive Business Solutions Limited, a listed company on the Jamaica Stock Exchange.
+He co-founded Prism Services, a payments and operations outsourcing company.
+He also serves on the Boards of Republic Bank Ltd. and Productive Business Solutions Ltd., a listed company on the Jamaica Stock Exchange.